In This Article:

 Now, go have a blast this summer, sweetheart—you deserve it!

-Your turn: What are your tips for safe fun in the sun?
+Your turn: What are your must-have items for a day in the sun?
 Do you have a favorite natural sunscreen?
 Let me know in the comments below!

 Peace & fun in the sun,